-If your system phone has a built-in auxiliary jack, you can connect a standard device directly to the phone, without using a bridging adapter-see "Using A Direct Connection" below.
-If your system phone does not provide a built-in auxiliary jack or if you want to connect two standard devices together, you must use an AT&T 267F2 bridging adapter to combine the two devices on one extension-see "Using a Bridging Adapter" below.
+If your system phone has a built-in auxiliary jack, you can connect a standard device directly to the phone, without using a bridging adapter-see "Using a Direct Connection" on the next page.
+If your system phone does not provide a built-in auxiliary jack or if you want to connect two standard devices together, you must use an AT&T 267F2 bridging adapter-see "Using a Bridging Adapter" on the next page.